Becksteinlab/AdKGromacsTutorial/docs/visualization.rst

 the center, *remap* the water molecules (and ions) to be located in a more convenient unitcell representation.

-We will use the `gmx trjconv`_ tool in Gromacs to center and remap our system.
+We will use the :ref:`gmx trjconv` tool in Gromacs to center and remap our system.

 ..
 Tip:: :program:`gmx trjconv` prompts the user with a number of questions that
          depend on the selected options.
 In the command line snippets below, the